Sahilloria/X-Clone/README.md

 # Build and Deploy: X clone with React, Tailwind, Next, Prisma, Mongo, NextAuth & Vercel

-This is a repository for a FullStack X clone tutorial using React, NextJS, TailwindCSS & Prisma.

 We are going to learn funcionalities such as:

 - Authentication system